KryptikApp/kryptikwebapp/docs/swap.md

 category: "essentials"
 ---

 Swaps allow you to trade one token for another.
-This is useful for payments and a wide varity of financial applications.
+This is useful for payments and a wide variety of financial applications.
 With Kryptik, swaps are easier than ever: a single interface allows you to trade 100s of tokens across multiple networks.
 Just choose your tokens and Kryptik will find the best price on a wide range of decentralized exchanges.
 You can even swap tokens from one blockchain to another!
 The steps below will help you get started.
 Happy swapping (:

 ## 1. Set the Amount